-INCOG will continue to provide data and support necessary to implement projects and programs in the Bicycle and Pedestrian Element of the 2035 Regional Transportation Plan.
-This will include a review of the study recommendations and the development of a process to assist local governments to advance the recommended projects from the planning design phase to construction for trails and on-street bicycle routes.
+INCOG will continue to provide technical assistance, data, training, and other support necessary to implement projects and programs in the Bicycle and Pedestrian Element of the 2045 Regional Transportation Plan and the GO Plan.
+The plan will also guide the 2050 Plan to be adapted in FY2023.
+This will include a review of the study recommendations and the development of a process to assist local governments to advance the recommended projects from the planning design phase to construction for multi-use trails, pedestrian improvements, and on-street bicycle routes.
 Efforts to collect data on usage for modeling purposes will continue.
 In coordination with local governments INCOG will update the regional bike/ped master plan as needed.
 In compliance with the regional transportation plan, the use of bicycle and pedestrian modes will be promoted as well as public education regarding rights and privileges of bicycle use on roadways via the Travel With Care campaign.
-INCOG will coordinate with the ODOT, local governments, and regional school districts to identify priority projects eligible for federal TAP funding.
+INCOG will coordinate with ODOT, local governments, and regional school districts to identify priority projects eligible for federal TAP funding.
+Staff will continue to work with public entities and non-profits to educate stakeholders including public about work on legislative or other changes to modes of transportation.
+Staff will also continue to work with elected officials at the local and state levels and the Coalition of Tulsa Area Governments (CTAG) to both create and update laws pertaining to vulnerable road users such as cyclists and e-scooter users and facilities that accommodate both these uses and users.
+INCOG will continue to work with Tulsa Bike Share and other micro-mobility deployments across the region.
 Staff support for existing projects will include technical assistance for data collection and analysis.
 [INCOG]